 Zofran Master Complaint Filed; Novartis Named as New Defendant

-June 15, 2016 – Plaintiffs’ attorneys in the Zofran MDL have filed a Master Long Form Complaint (PDF) in an attempt to unify the numerous allegations that each family’s lawsuit shares.
-Of particular note is that alongside GSK, Novartis Pharmaceutical Corporation is now named as a defendant in the litigation.
+June 15, 2016 – Plaintiffs’ attorneys in the Zofran multidistrict litigation (MDL) currently underway in Boston have filed a Master Long Form Complaint (PDF) in an attempt to unify the numerous allegations that each family’s lawsuit shares.
+Of particular note is that alongside GlaxoSmithKline (GSK), Novartis Pharmaceutical Corporation is now named as a defendant in the litigation.

 Plaintiffs Fight GSK Over Zofran ‘Product Identification’